 This being said, many people are highly critical of artificial intelligence’s decision-making capabilities.
 Surely, a self-driving car will eventually encounter a situation where it cannot react intelligently (like swerving from hitting one pedestrian, only to hit another).

-Even with the incredible capabilities and complexity of technology today, it doesn’t make it invincible to pitfalls.
+Even with the incredible capabilities and complexity of today’s technology, it doesn’t make it invincible to pitfalls.
 The possibility of self-driving software being vulnerable to hacks is a major concern for many people, and understandably so.
 We’re already aware of computerized cars being hacked, but what kind of vulnerability would we be exposing ourselves too by having self-driving vehicles?

 In the event that a self-driving car does have an accident, and no human interference was involved, who is responsible?
 Policy experts say that the companies behind the software and hardware are at the top of the liability chain; not the car owner or the person’s insurance company.

 Eventually, carmakers will also have to shoulder the blame.
 In any case, self-driving vehicles still hold many questions when it comes to liability and insurance.
-Moral issues also come into play if the car has pre-programmed permission to take another life (or lives) in order to save yours.
+Moral issues also come into play, especially if the car has pre-programmed permission to take another life (or lives) in order to save yours.

 Even if everyone is on board with self-driving cars, the cost of this new technology would be well out of many people’s reach.
-Currently, the engineering, power and computer requirements, software, and sensors add up to more than $100,000.
-So, as wonderful as the possibilites are, they have a long way to go before they are a feasible option for the largest category of consumers.
+The engineering, power and computer requirements, software, and sensors add up in excess of $100,000.
+As wonderful as the possibilites are, they have a long way to go before they are a feasible option for the largest category of consumers.

-If self-driving cars were to replace public transportation. or take the place of services such as uber, lyft, and taxis, it could put a significant dent in employment for those in the transportation industry.
-It will most likely cause a big shift in the way fueling stations are used as well, so jobs coming from those sources could decline as well.
+If self-driving cars were to replace public transportation or take the place of services such as Uber, Lyft, and taxis, it could put a significant dent in employment for those in the transportation industry.
+It will most likely cause a big shift in the way fueling stations are used as well.
+Jobs coming from those sources could also decline.

 All things considered, self-driving cars might be the inevitable future of transportation.
 Like many technological breakthroughs, it’s usually only a matter of time before it takes hold.
 However we feel that given the complexity of the driving environment, legal and moral issues, it may take a while before the technology is publically available.